thidaruttd97gooddaygoodlife/constrained-portfolio-optimization-pso/README.md

 ---

-## 📊 Key Results
-The model successfully identifies the **Tangency Portfolio** (Max Sharpe) on the **Pareto Front**, significantly outperforming the Equal Weight benchmark in out-of-sample testing while maintaining 100% constraint feasibility.

 ---
+## 📊 Results
+-  Maximized Risk-Adjusted Returns to achieve a high Sharpe Ratio of 2.57 and minimized risk with a -7.2% Max Drawdown, outperforming S&P 500 and Equal-Weight benchmarks.
+-  Delivered Robust Out-of-Sample Growth, boosting portfolio value to $14,041 (+$4,041 net profit) over a 1-year market backtest.
+---

+---
-*Created for the Computational Intelligence Final Project (2026).*
+*Created for the Computational Intelligence Project (2026).*